K-JC/The_Barn/README.md

 * Bookings once made not showing on the users my bookings page.
 I changed the class to a def and the  detail view for a request.
 I then defined bookings as I had not done this. once I had defined it so that the guest booking would show up in my booking page.
 I added {bookings in bookings} once I refreshed the page some of the information was showing.
 After some rejigging of my code, I noticed that  I had guests as bookings.guest and the other information was written up as just booking.
 I then changed the booking to bookings and once done, all the information on booking was now showing.
 A user can now view the bookings they make.

 * An error occurred with my path for thankyou page.
-I had not placed a ‘/’ at the end so once i had entered /’thankyou’/ the page loaded correctly.
+I had not placed a ‘/’ at the end so once I had entered /’thankyou’/ the page loaded correctly.

 * Another bug I came across was for my edit and delete bookings class, so that the user will be able to edit or delete a booking.I was receiving  an error message “Generic detail view BookingEdit must be called with either an object pk or a slug in the URLconf”.
 I placed a pk after the edit_booking and delete_booking url path in urls.py and a booking.id in my edit and delete urls in my my_booking page.
 Page wasn't able to load as couldn't find the path.
 I changed the position of the pk to infront of edit_booking and delete_booking.
 The pages both loaded fine and once clicked on the edit button this took me to the edit page.
 I tried the same for the delete page, this worked fine.
-Then I tested that on the edit page i could change that particular booking's details, changing the time and the date, once confirmed I was then taken back to the my_booking page and the booking had indeed been updated.
+Then I tested that on the edit page I could change that particular booking's details, changing the time and the date, once confirmed I was then taken back to the my_booking page and the booking had indeed been updated.
 Again I tested that on the delete page I could delete the chosen booking, once deleted was taken back to the my_booking page where the booking had been removed.

 * The favicon wasn’t loading to the website after going over the code.
 It was because I had used an incorrect file path in the static folder.
 Once corrected the favicon was showing.